Lednerb/bilberry-hugo-theme/README.md

     * Login to your Algolia account, open your index and click at `Add records manually`.
     * Paste the copied text from the `index.json` file.
     * Verify in the `Browse` tab of your index that the index records were uploaded correctly.
+    * If case you have a multi-language setup, make sure that you repeat the steps above for all `public/{LANG}/index.json` files

 * Automated Upload
     * Prerequisites: installed Python 3 and Algolia API's [Python client](https://github.com/algolia/algoliasearch-client-python).
 The API Python client can be installed with the following command: